bjornvester/wsdl2java-gradle-plugin/README.md

 ```

 ## Other
-Note that the plugin will add the following two dependencies to your `implementation` configuration:
+The plugin will add the following two dependencies to your `implementation` configuration:

 ```
 jakarta.xml.ws:jakarta.xml.ws-api:2.3.3